 En face stromal sections: Due to the limited availability of keratoconic tissue for research, it was pertinent to develop a method to maximise the use of available tissue.
 To facilitate this, we developed a technique for the placement of spheres onto en face (coronal) 10 µm sections of central corneal tissue.
 Decellularised tissues were frozen at -20 °C in Tissue-Tek® OCT™ compound (OCT) (4583, Sakura) and cryosectioned to yield 10 µm thin tissue sections, which were washed thrice with sterile PBS for 10 min each to remove surrounding OCT prior to use.
 En face tissue sections were stored in PBS at 4 °C until required.
 One sphere was carefully seeded onto the surface of each 10 µm tissue section under a Leica DM IL inverted contrasting microscope, allowed to adhere and overlaid with culture medium as described above.
-Tissue sections from two keratoconic and two normal corneal “tissue donors” were seeded with a combination of spheres derived from six human donors (“sphere donors”).
+Tissue sections from two keratoconic and two normal corneal “tissue donors” were seeded with a combination of spheres derived from six human donors (sphere donors).